epccs/Gravimetric/Hardware/Evaluation/readme.md

 1. ^0 Bootload
 1. ^0 Bootloader and Manager fw
 1. ^0 Mockup

+## ^1 I2C Multi-Master

+I2C has been overhauled at this time.
+The master now has non-blocking functions, and that can help open deadlocks.
+Some programs (i2c-debug and adc) are currently using a static loop state enumeration to allow software execution to return to the main loop while waiting for the TWI hardware.

+These changes opened the door to a multi-master operation.
+The first implementation of which is the day-night state machine.
+To use it the application registers four values (bytes) with the manager first is a callback slave address.
+The next three bytes are the functions that deliver events.
+The events are day-night state machine changes, the start of the day, and the start of the night.

+Only time will tell how well this will work, but I am pleased to remove polling, the application now feels as responsive as it did when the day-night state machine was on the application controller.

 ## ^1 SMBus Block Read/Write Checked With Raspberry Pi Zero